hatembentayeb/AnsibleDockerScaler/README.md

 This playbook is used on CI/CD pipelines for microservices on a non kubernetes/swarm environment .. like dedicated servers ..etc

+## To Do

+- Enabling Loadbalacing for backend containers using an internal nginx container

 ## Contribution

 Hope it helps som1, don t hesitate to contribute i would be extremely grateful.